 - 1. In writing; - 2.
 Executed by the financial institution and the depositor making the claim; - 3.
 Approved by the board of directors or loan committee of the institution; and - 4.
 An official record of the financial institution continuously from the time of its execution.

 The Village has a general checking account.
-The Clerk Treasurer reconciles the general checking account each month; however, the Clerk Treasurer does not reconcile the Mayor's Court bank account.
+The Fiscal Officer reconciles the general checking account to the cashbook each month.
+The reconciliation includes an outstanding checklist.